Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/Poster1.md

+# Paula Gerliz

-# Haven’t I heard your Voice before - Same-different-Categorisation of the Calls of Conspecifics in Pigeons
+## Haven’t I heard your Voice before - Same-different-Categorisation of the Calls of Conspecifics in Pigeons
-Student Name: Paula Gerliz
-Abstract:

-<iframe width="800" height="700" src="POS_Poster1.pdf"></iframe>
+<iframe width="900" height="700" src="POS_Poster1.pdf"></iframe>